justinfchin/helios/meetings.md

 <a name="apr"></a>
 ## WK of Apr.
 1
-- Lorem
+- Working on Machine Learning Portion

 ## WK of Apr.
 8
 - Individual Coding Test

 ## WK of Apr.
 15
-- Lorem
+- Spent time reading the manual and messing around with the LDV to better understand

 ## WK of Apr.
 22
-- Extract longest reached data
+- Extract longest reached data and single pulse

 ## WK of Apr.
 29
-- Fixing Bugs
+- Fixing Bugs, Gui, Machine Learning

 <a name="may"></a>
 ## WK of May.
 6